Polikarpov Po-2: World War II

 The material effects of these missions may be regarded as minor, but the psychological effect on German troops was noticeable.
 They typically attacked by surprise in the middle of the night, denying German troops sleep and keeping them on their guard, contributing to the already high stress of combat on the Eastern front.
 The usual tactic involved flying only a few meters above the ground, climbing for the final approach, throttling back the engine and making a gliding bombing run, leaving the targeted troops with only the eerie whistling of the wind in the wings' bracing wires as an indication of the impending attack.
 Luftwaffe fighters found it extremely hard to shoot down the Kukuruznik because of two main factors: the pilots flew at treetop level where they were hard to see or engage and the stall speed of both the Messerschmitt Bf 109 and the Focke-Wulf Fw 190 was similar to the U-2s maximum speed, making it difficult for the fighters to keep a Po-2 in weapons range for an adequate period of time.
 The success of the Soviet night harassment units inspired the Luftwaffe to set up similar Störkampfstaffel "harassment combat squadrons" on the Eastern Front using their own obsolete 1930s-era, open cockpit biplanes (most often the Gotha Go 145 and Arado Ar 66 biplanes) and parasol monoplane aircraft, eventually building up to larger Nachtschlachtgruppe (night attack group) units of a few squadrons each.

 The Polish Air Force used these slow and manoeuvrable aircraft for air reconnaissance and COIN operations against UPA detachments in mountainous area of Bieszczady.
 Pilots and navigators were dispatched to look for concentrations of UPA forces and if needed, engage them with machine guns and grenades.
 On several occasions, the UPA managed to bring down some of the Po-2s, but never captured or operated them.

 The U-2's 5-cylinder engine had an unusual exhaust manifold arrangement that gave the engine a peculiar rattling or popping sound which made the airplane easily identifiable even at night.
 German soldier Claus Neuber listed in his war diary six different German nicknames for the plane, the most common of which were Nähmaschine (sewing machine) or Kaffeemühle, (coffee mill), both due to the distinctive engine sound.
 Neuber added that some German troops derisively called it the "Runway Crow" or "Fog Crow".
 He also cited the nicknames "Iron Gustav", for the belly armor the plane carried to protect it from ground fire, and "The Duty NCO" because the plane almost always came at night at the same time.
 The fabric and wood construction of the airplane made it extremely vulnerable to catching fire when hit by tracer rounds, resulting in a Russian nickname of Kerosinka, or kerosene lantern.
-Finnish troops called it Hermosaha (Nerve saw).
+Finnish troops called it Hermosaha (Nerve Saw) as the engine sound was similar as a band saw.